 It is obvious that every successful business or entrepreneur isn’t successful because they do everything better.
 Instead, they capitalise on one or two major strengths or benefits and build their sales message around it.

 Think of McDonalds and think of fast food; think of Apple and think of an exclusive brand.
-As an individual enterpreneur, your inability to identify your strengths and competitive advantages will cost you a lot in business.
-Self discovery in entrepreneurship helps you know your strength and unfair advantages
+As an individual entrepreneur, your inability to identify your strengths and competitive advantages will cost you a lot in business.

 2. Self discovery helps you identify weaknesses you should outsource or develop